 Let’s Review

 Christians believe that the feast of unleavened bread, which removes sin in our lives because we exchange His righteousness for our sinfulness, was fulfilled in the death, burial, and resurrection of the Lord Jesus Christ, Who made atonement with His sinless blood for all mankind.
 Jesus is the Passover lamb.
 In Contrast, the Passover focuses on the Exodus of Egypt (a type and shadow of what the Lord Jesus Christ would fulfill), which now finds fulfillment in Christ's resurrection.
 Heb 7:26-8:5.[3]
-Christians focus on Easter Sunday because they recognize Christ as the Messiah, and Christ’s resurrection is Sunday, the first day of the week.
+Christians focus on Easter Sunday because they recognize Christ as the Messiah, and Christ’s resurrection is on Sunday, the first day of the week.
 Mark 16:9

 Why don't Christians celebrate the Feast of Unleavened Bread?
 The symbolism of yeast is sin.
 Therefore, in preparation for Passover, one must remove sin in one's life by cleaning one's house of all things touched, or that might have been touched by yeast (ovens, utensils, mixing bowls, etc.).
 If you have ever tried to go a week without yeast products, it is tough to accomplish.
 A person cannot work hard enough to have sin/yeast removed from their life.
-We are thankful for the Lord Jesus's sacrifice as the Passover lamb to wash our sins away with His blood.
+We are thankful for the Lord Jesus' sacrifice as the Passover Lamb to wash away our sins with His blood.
 Therefore, this feast is fulfilled in our Lord Jesus Christ.

 We can focus on the Passover, which points to the lamb's blood in Egypt, or believers in Christ can celebrate the fulfillment of Passover on Easter Sunday, a day (rather than a week) of Christ's resurrection!
 And if you like, add Easter bunnies and cute eggs for kids that point them to new life in Christ as a teaching tool, as these are a modern invention.

 Enjoy your holiday.
 People are open this season to know what Easter is about, so share the Good News!
 Christ has risen!
+And learn about all the Jewish festivals with BSC and Loveisrael.org.

 [1] Owen Jarus 01 February 2014, “Ishtar Gate: Grand Entrance to Babylon,” livescience.com, September 22, 2022, https://www.livescience.com/43036-ishtar-gate.html#:~:text=The%20Ishtar%20Gate%2C%20named%20after.